n1tehawk/papertiger/Readme.txt

 Paper Tiger
 ===========
-scanning, text recognition and archiving of paper documents... with GUI clients but from the command line if necessary
+Scanning, text recognition and archiving of paper documents... with GUI clients but from the command line if necessary

 The Paper Tiger code has a liberal MIT license.
 It uses various other open-source programs.